China's Xiaomi to invest in India, launches budget smartphones

 In India, Xiaomi is selling its products via ecommerce company Flipkart.

-Xiaomi is better known globally as China's answer to Apple Inc (AAPL.O), an image that billionaire Lei Jun had fostered initially when he founded the company in 2010 by dressing in the black tops, jeans and sneakers favoured by the late Steve Jobs.
+Xiaomi is better known globally as China's answer to Apple Inc, an image that billionaire Lei Jun had fostered initially when he founded the company in 2010 by dressing in the black tops, jeans and sneakers favored by the late Steve Jobs.
 In China, Xiaomi has built a fan base much like Apple.

 Barra said Xiaomi would remain focused on emerging markets and was planning to launch in Indonesia next.
 He did not specify a time frame.